MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 A abstract class for easy serializing / deserializing

-Inherit it and declare the fields of your class with type annotations, that\'s all you need to do
+Inherit it and declare the fields of your class with type annotations, that's all you need to do

 ``` python
 class MyData(Serializable):